It is a good practice to save your changes periodically while you work. Save changes to your project as follows:

 - Press Ctrl+S.

 - Click the Project tab on the ribbon and click Save.
-Click the Back button at the top to continue working on the project.

-Information stored in the project file (.aprx) will be updated when the project is saved.
+If you created a new project with a template or opened an existing project, information stored in the project file (.aprx) will be updated when the project is saved.
 This information includes the following:

 - Items stored in the project such as maps, layouts, tasks, charts, geoprocessing history, and animations